What is a Urinary Catheter?

 The hydrophilic (coated) catheters are designed to reduce skin irritation and minimize the risk of urinary tract infection (UTI).

-What are the side effects of urinary catheterisation?
+What are the side effects of Urinary Catheterisation?

+Let's discuss urinary catheter side effects.
 Long-term usage of urinary catheterisation causes some side effects, which are listed as follows:

 - Urinary tract infection